HELLO-50/Sahatak/UserStories.md

 **Epic: Clinical Care Delivery**

 - **As a doctor**, I want to review patient medical history before consultations so that I can provide informed care.
+- **As a doctor**, I want to start video consultations for my scheduled appointments so that I can control when the session begins.
 - **As a doctor**, I want to conduct video/audio consultations so that I can examine and communicate with patients remotely.
+- **As a doctor**, I want to have moderator privileges in video calls so that I can control the session (mute, end call, etc.).
+- **As a doctor**, I want to share my screen during consultations so that I can show medical reports or educational materials to patients.
+- **As a doctor**, I want to see connection quality indicators so that I can adjust the consultation if there are technical issues.
+- **As a doctor**, I want to monitor session duration so that I can manage my time effectively.
 - **As a doctor**, I want to take notes during consultations so that I can document the visit properly.
 - **As a doctor**, I want to write digital prescriptions so that patients receive their medications promptly.
 - **As a doctor**, I want to schedule follow-up appointments so that I can monitor patient progress.
 - **As a doctor**, I want to send post-consultation summaries so that patients have clear care instructions.
 - **As a doctor**, I want to communicate with patients between appointments so that I can answer urgent questions.
+- **As a doctor**, I want to end video sessions when consultations are complete so that I can mark appointments as finished.

 ### Practice Analytics